JacquesLucke/animation_nodes_manual/content/release_notes/v2_1/mesh/index.md

 A new *Set Polygon Material Index* node added.
 This node allows to set material index for each polygon.
 So one can assign different materials to different regions of an object.

+## Mesh Object Output

+A new *Calculate Loose Edges* option was added in the advanced node settings.
+The option ensures loose edges are marked for correct view-port drawing.

+## Bmesh Invert Normals

+A new *Bmesh Invert Normals* node was added.
+It inverts the normals of the input Bmesh.